Programmable Boost LED Driver

 was mounted on a 20mm star heatsink, which was in turn mounted on a big

-likely be inaccurate as the LED die temp rises, but I really don't have
+have some slight inaccuracies as the LED die temp rises, but I really don't have

 Here's an example scope shot showing the driver